Opinion | Thanks to Biden, the U.S. has gotten back into the fight against climate change

 Free-market forces are playing a more constructive role than could have been imagined just a few years ago.
 Even in an era of cheap oil and gas, the costs of solar and wind energy have plummeted to become competitive.
 Carmakers are placing big bets on electric cars and trucks, with General Motors announcing Thursday that it will stop making gas-powered cars and light sport utility vehicles by 2035; and bullish investors have made Tesla founder Elon Musk one of the richest individuals in the world.
 Consumers are using their patronage to push companies to reduce their carbon footprints.

 But China's emissions keep rising — including from newly opened coal-fired power plants — even as Beijing, at the same time, makes a play to dominate the global market in manufacturing clean-energy equipment such as solar panels.
-Kerry will have to try to convince China, India, Brazil, Russia and other big emitters to set ambitious new targets for reducing the amount of carbon they spew into the atmosphere.
+Kerry will have to try to persuade China, India, Brazil, Russia and other big emitters to set ambitious new targets for reducing the amount of carbon they spew into the atmosphere.
 That will be a Herculean task.
 But it would be impossible without a U.S. commitment to lead the way — a commitment Biden is making.

 Biden's vision is that the next breakthroughs in solar, wind, batteries and other clean-energy technologies should be made in the United States — and that the jobs that flow from those advances should go to U.S. workers.
 This idea should be uncontroversial, even for Republicans who spend more time trying to revitalize America's industrial past than imagining its future.
 But the GOP will probably resist, if only for resistance's sake.